 Both the public and the private sectors face challenges accessing capital and financing for climate

 resilience projects, as well as justifying the upfront costs by Jamal Saghir.
 June, 2019

 Payne Institute initiative on the Future of Oil and Gas partnered with Natural Resource Governance Institute on an essay on the role of National Oil Companies in the energy transition in Foreign Policy – the Global Magazine.
 June 5, 2019.

 Payne Institute Director Morgan Bazilian collaborates on piece discussing the changing geopolitics of energy newly published by Nature.
+May 1, 2019.